PROMETHEUS (in Greek edition: Moist Moonlight)

-Sacred Symbols (Moist Moonlight) is being translated into English.
+PROMETHEUS (Moist Moonlight) is being translated into English.

 "He feels exhausted.
 Not so much from weariness and sleeplessness, as from a strange fear that entered his brain, a fear that uproots him from the foundations of his being and tosses him into the irrational and incomprehensible, what is called mystery, that is, darkness and secrecy, which is even called anarchy or miracle.

 The words of the elder Tabor, “everything is ordained,” uproots his brain, because he can confront the basic law of life, which is order and logic.

 What “everything”?
 And what did his other words mean, “everything that you experience tonight was ready in time since that night”?

 He feels so inadequate.
 So pitifully inadequate, since he is incapable of understanding the sequences that are accomplished in the raw matter of our lives, in that primeval matter that controls us, in that primal poetry of events.